 I was diagnosed with Cervical Cancer in 1982, at the age of 35, and had a hysterectomy and I was again diagnosed in 2005 with breast cancer.

-Beyond that, I am a mother, a grandmother and a wife.
-I had just started my first ‘real’ sales position in December, 1982.
+Beyond that, I am a mother, a grandmother, and a wife.
+I had just started my first ‘real’ sales position in December 1982.
 I had had a pap smear the prior week and was called back for further testing -- the day I started training.
 I was very lucky to have a female boss who went with me to the doctor, where I was told I had Cervical Cancer.
-That was on December 22, 1982 and I had surgery in January, 1983.
+That was on December 22, 1982, and I had surgery in January 1983.
 I realized how lucky I was to work for such a wonderful company.
-Because my cancer was malignant I had a hysterectomy in March, 1983 and went on to become a Regional Sales Manager in 1984.
+Because of my cancer, I had a hysterectomy in March 1983 and went on to become a Regional Sales Manager in 1984.